davidhilpert/davidhilpert/README.md

 👋 Hi, I’m David.

-💼 I’m a Data Scientist with a background in social sciences, interested in machine learning/deep learning, natural language processing, and causal inference.
+💼 I’m a Data Scientist with a background in quantitative social sciences, interested in machine learning/deep learning, natural language processing, and causal inference.
 My GitHub showcases a few current projects applying and playing around with these interests.
 For example,
 1. in [AgePrediction](https://github.com/davidhilpert/AgePrediction), I finetune a BERT-model to predict birth year from first names (pretraining with finetuning)
 1. in [NietzscheNext](https://github.com/davidhilpert/NietzscheNext), I use Transformers to build a model for text autocompletion based on Nietzsche's collected works
 1. in [RAG_Demo](https://github.com/davidhilpert/RAG_Demo), I employ Retrieval Augmented Generation (RAG) in order to build a chatbot that can answer questions about EU legal texts